umee-network/docs/docs/learn-the-basics/blockchain-basics/what-is-blockchain.md

 ![](/bg/what-is-a-blockchain-info.png)

 In simple terms, a blockchain can be thought of as a system used to keep virtual records.
-While there are several different technologies capable of virtual record-keeping, blockchain technology is unique because it allows records to be kept in a way that is decentralized, trustless, accessible, and transparent.
+While digital record-keeping has been widely used for decades, blockchain technology is unique because it allows records to be kept in a way that is decentralized, trustless, accessible, and transparent.
 Blockchain systems are the backbone of [crypto](/learn-the-basics/crypto-basics/what-is-crypto) and web3.

 Blockchain is considered one of the most disruptive technologies because its decentralized and trustless nature ensures that the truth of a state (facts, data, financial balances) is kept and maintained without relying on any centralized third party (centralized databases, financial institutions, or any authorities) and can be openly accessed by anyone with an internet connection, anywhere in the world.